Email: bennett@thefordlawoffice.com

 FIRST APPEARANCE

-After you are arrested you will go in front of a judge within 24 hours.
+After you are arrested you will usually go in front of a judge within 24 hours.
 The judge will inform you of what charges you have been arrested for and will usually set a bond if one has not already been set.
 This is not the time to argue your case to the judge.
 In fact, anything you say can be recorded and can be used against you, so it’s best to not say anything about your case.
 You will receive another court date and that will give you time to retain an attorney to represent you.

 ARRAIGNMENT